vovapolu/ensime.github.io/build_tools/sbt.md

 In order to create the `.ensime` file for you project, start `sbt` (in the terminal or your editor's `sbt` mode) and run the `ensimeConfig` command.

-If it says `command not found` then ensure that the sbt version in `project/build.properties` is `0.13.16` [until sbt 1.0 support is added](https://github.com/ensime/ensime-sbt/issues/237).
+If it says `unresolved dependency` or `command not found` then ensure that the sbt version in `project/build.properties` is `0.13.16` [until sbt 1.0 support is added](https://github.com/ensime/ensime-sbt/issues/237).

 ## Learn to Use sbt